zdebruine/CSFmatrix/README.md

 The `CSFmatrix::SparseMatrix<T_value, T_index, compression_level>` class feels a lot like an `Eigen::SparseMatrix`.
 There are three compression levels:
  1. Column Sparse Compressed (CSC) format
  2. Column Sparse Fiber (CSF) format
- 3. CSF + positive-delta encoding and bytepacking of indices in fibers
+ 3. CSF + positive-delta encoding and bytepacking of indices in fibers (directly traversable)
+ 4. #3 + compression of fibers (requires automated decompression to traverse)

 Use compression level 1 if performing many sparse-sparse column-wise operations or if non-zero values are not highly redundant.
 Use compression level 3 if slightly compromised random access speed is acceptable for another significant reduction in memory footprint.